There is not one runner on the planet who has tried to race and got frustrated by having to slow down.

 The little success I have enjoyed and experienced over the years has been on account of conducting gradually longer and longer progression runs.

 I will get into specifics of these runs later in this article.

 Athletes that were born with more physiological ability may gets results faster then you and I and that is where believing in delayed gratification comes into play.

 You have to expect and be willing to wait years or decades where, perhaps, a more physiologically talented athlete may reach in a year or less.

 It took me 18 years to break 2.20 for the marathon distance yet in Kenya, there are hundreds of men who run 2.19 or faster for the marathon every year.

 Here in the United States we may be lucky to have 80 to 120 men in the entire country run that fast most years.

-One thing I have noticed with some of the world’s top athletes that I have trained with is there inability to understand the word ‘quit’.
+One thing I have noticed with some of the world’s top athletes that I have trained with is their inability to understand the word ‘quit’.